bafflingscience/goodtech.tips/content/posts/drafts/blog.which-speed.md

 I bet I would be if I were a three.

-the number three version of me.
+the number three speed index version of me.

 tales from the darkside through a grey forest of bare trees